THE NEXT BEST ROAD BIKE SHOES

 For me, the RSL Road is a roomier shoe than I prefer.
 Nate likes it as much as the similarly priced Specialized S-Works Torch.

-The next best Trek Velocis Road Cycling Shoe is as different from the RSL Knit and RSL Road as they are from each other.
+The next best Trek Velocis Road Cycling Shoe is a detuned version of the RSL Road.

-Soles – Those outsoles are a carbon and fiberglass composite that, rated 10 out of 14 on Trek’s scale, seem stiff enough for me, though not for a road racer.
+Soles – Those outsoles are a carbon and fiberglass composite that, rated 10 out of 14 on Trek’s scale, seem stiff enough for me, though perhaps not for a road racer.
 The insoles, like those coming with most shoes, are next to useless.

 You can order the Trek Velocis for US$250, £230, €250 using this link to Trek’s online bike store and from Sigma Sports.